bridal makeup kit

 Real Techniques Mini Miracle Complexion Sponge

 I am all for applying foundation to the entire face with a full-size sponge.
-But, I always work in detailed areas with a mini sponge.
-While I recommend the Real Techniques Mini Miracle Complexion Sponge, you can substitute with any mini sponge that works for you.
+You can substitute with any mini sponge that works for you.
 Always start with a wet sponge, but squeeze the excess water out.
 I use the sponge to apply all concealers.

 Real Techniques Mini Miracle Complexion Sponge with concealers